Glücksforschung

 Happiness can protect the heart by lowering blood pressure, a major risk factor for heart disease!

-More high-quality, well-designed research is needed in this area.
+Further high-quality, well-designed research is needed in this area.

 Summary:

-Discover our happiness laboratory now
+Discover our happiness lab now

-Can happiness prolong life expectancy?
+Can happiness extend life expectancy?

 Being happy can help you live longer!

-Discover our happiness laboratory now
+Discover our happiness lab now

 Researchers have suggested that happy people may have lower pain ratings because their positive emotions help broaden their perspective and encourage new thoughts and ideas.

-Discover our happiness laboratory now
+Discover our happiness lab now

 Ways to increase happiness

-• Our dietary supplement Serotalin 😎
+• Our dietary supplement Serotalin😎

-Sources on Happiness and Health:
+Sources on happiness and health:

 https://pubmed.ncbi.nlm.nih.gov/22748749/